singhst/auto-update-audience-in-google-ads/README.md

 1. Get audience’s interests report from Google Analytics Report API.
 2. Take top-3 interests from each category in `GA Audience --> Interest` report.
 3. Find and enable relevant audiences (i.e. interests) in Ads.
 Pause the irrelevant audiences.
 4. Check the status of the Ad group.
-Enable it if it is pasued, otherwisw no action to Ad group.
+Enable it if it is paused, otherwise no action to Ad group.

-## Configuration on Google Cloud Function
+# Results

+[local run result, can get GA and can find audience in Ads]

+AND

+[gcp logging - Show it can get GA and set in Ads]

+[GCP Logging shows weekly ran]

+## Configurations

 Import the `in-cloud-function` folder into Cloud Function.